kenpratt/hyperspace/README.md

 # hyperspace

-A real-time multiplayer space shooter
+A real-time multiplayer space shooter.

+## Development

+ * Run `make` to run a local copy at http://localhost:9393.

 ## Installation